 If you aren’t familiar, a whole-home humidifier gets water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
 There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.

 - Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
-There are many models that can help meet the needs in your home while adhering to a budget you are comfortable with.
+There are many models that can help meet the needs in your home while sticking to a budget you are comfortable with.

 All homes and families are different.
-Our experts at Air Engineers Service Experts can give you a home health report to help you determine which humidifier is best for your home.
+Our experts at Air Engineers Service Experts can give you a home health report to help you select which humidifier is best for your home.
 And our assessment will confirm you are getting the best solution to fit your present HVAC system.
-We want to make sure you rest easy during the cooler season and that you have the support you need to maintain proper indoor air quality.
+We want to make sure you relax during the cooler season and that you have the support you need to maintain proper indoor air quality.
 You can reach us at 904-450-5672 or go to our online scheduler to make an appointment.